Learn Japanese

 2. Practice writing: Regularly practice writing Kana characters on paper.
 This will help you memorize the stroke order and improve your handwriting.

-How to learn Japanese Hiragana
+How to learn Japanese Hiragana for beginners

 46 basic Hiragana characters